 With the heightened awareness and public concerns regarding the spread of the coronavirus (COVID-19) as well as the ongoing seasonal flu virus and the common cold, we want to assure you that your health and wellness is of the highest importance to us.

 At EBC, it is our goal to provide a clean and safe environment for you to worship God.
 Our janitorial staff is working around the clock to comprehensively clean of all restrooms and various touchpoints (doorknobs, handles, nursery, etc.).

 Ebenezer Baptist Church Leadership Team

-Giving can be done online or dropped off to the church during business hours.
+Giving can be done online or dropped off at the church on Saturdays from 11 – 2 pm and Sundays from 9:30-10:30 am.